CLEAN DRINK NEPAL - March 28 - April 8, 2019

 To make all of this happen, we rely on the expertise of Vishu Sijali.
 The founder of Altitude Riders and Camp 7000, he has led trips for more than a decade.
 He has guided mountaineering expeditions to the summit of Everest, Ama Dablam, and other 8,000 meter peaks.
 He leads multi-week treks and has guided motorcycle rides in India and Tibet.
 He's very capable and nobody knows western Nepal any better.

 It's very important to Vishu, and to CLEAN DRINK, that we do our best to stimulate the meager tourism industry in Western Nepal with home-stays and home-sourced meals.
-We will camp in some areas because home stays can be hard to find and we don't anyone sleeping in unclean conditions.
+We will camp in some areas because home stays can be hard to find and we don't want anyone sleeping in unclean conditions.

 While in Kathmandu and Pokhara we will stay at two of the newest and most comfortable hotels in Nepal.
 Your comfort is our top priority.